prrvchr/jdbcDriverOOo/README.md

 - Integration of Jaybird 5.0.4 the JDBC driver for Firebird.
 - You can now delete a primary key with PostgreSQL.
 - Adding or removing a primary key generates an error if the underlying driver does not support it (SQLite).
-- When creating a table with a primary key, if the underlying driver supports it, the creation of the primary key can be done by a separate DDL command.
-This allows Jaybird to work around [bug #791][89] by creating a named primary key and allows to manage special cases like MariaDB or SQLite for their management of auto-increments.
+- When [creating a table][89] with a primary key, if the underlying driver supports it, the creation of the primary key can be done by a separate DDL command.
+This allows Jaybird to work around [bug #791][90] by creating a named primary key and allows to manage special cases like MariaDB or SQLite for their management of auto-increments.

 ### What remains to be done for version 1.2.4: